El Bluff

-Bluefields Bluff is a port city in the Bay of Moskitia.
-It handles limited cargo and has basic piers.
-It is also a base for sea-going fishing vessels.
+Bluff is a port city on the Caribbean coast of Nicaragua within the bay of Bluefields.
+Bluff handles limited cargo and has basic piers.
+It is also a base for the sea-going fishing vessels on Nicaragua's Caribbean coast.

 The island that it sits on is now connected to the mainland via a causeway constructed between 2004 and 2007.